 If you receive a letter from a Social Worker arranging a Child Protection Conference or have any concerns involving Social Services, please contact one of our specialist team and we can advise you throughout the process.

-You can apply for a Divorce or Civil Partnership Dissolution if you have been married for more than a year and your relationship has irretrievable broken down.
+You can apply for a Divorce or Civil Partnership Dissolution if you have been married or been civil partners for more than a year and your relationship has irretrievably broken down.

 Divorce is started by filing a document known as a Divorce Petition or in the case of Dissolution, a Dissolution Petition.
 This will then be served on your spouse or civil partner.

 If your spouse or civil partner completes the Acknowledgement of Service form confirming that they agree to the Divorce/Dissolution, or you can prove service of your Petition, then you can apply for a Decree Nisi or Conditional Order.